meadowingc/obsidian-trackbear/README.md

 Your journal date format setting needs to match your filename format.
 If your files are named "2024-01-15.md", use format "YYYY-MM-DD"

 **Project total seems off**
 The first sync adds all existing words.
 After that, only changes get added/subtracted.
 If something looks wrong, check the TrackBear web app to see the individual tallies.
+If it still doesn't make sense then please [open an issue](https://github.com/meadowingc/obsidian-trackbear/issues/new).

 ## Privacy stuff

 Your API key stays local in Obsidian.
 The plugin only sends word counts and metadata to TrackBear - never your actual writing.
-It's open source, so you can check the code yourself.

 ## Support

 - Plugin issues: [GitHub Issues](https://github.com/meadowingc/obsidian-trackbear/issues)
+- TrackBear Getting Started docs: https://help.trackbear.app/getting-started/make-a-project
 - TrackBear API docs: https://help.trackbear.app/api/

 ## License